Guido Alberto Fano

 Guido Alberto Fano (18 May 1875 in Padua – 14 August 1961 at Tauriano di Spilimbergo) was an Italian pianist and composer.
 From 1894 he was the favoured pupil of Giuseppe Martucci.
+In 1905 he was appointed director of the Parma Conservatory, and in 1916 he became director of the Palermo Conservatory.
 From 1922 he was professor of piano at the Milan Conservatory.
-In 1938 he was removed from this position because of the Italian Fascist racial laws and from 1943 to 1945 was in hiding at Fossombrone and Assisi.
+Fano, who was of Jewish origin, was removed from this position by the Italian Fascist racial laws in 1938.
+He moved to Fossombrone and Assisi to survive the holocaust from 1943 to 1945.
 He returned to teaching 1945–47, then retired.